Ian Morison

-Ian Morison FRAS (22 November 1943 – 13 April 2024) was a British astronomer and astrophysicist who served as the 35th Gresham Professor of Astronomy.
+Ian Morison (22 November 1943 – 13 April 2024) was a British astronomer and astrophysicist who served as the 35th Gresham Professor of Astronomy.

 Background

 Ian Morison was born in Felpham, England on 22 November 1943.
 He attended Chichester High School before going on to study Physics, Mathematics and Astronomy at Hertford College, University of Oxford.

 Morison lived in Macclesfield, England with his wife, Judy.
 He died on 13 April 2024, at the age of 80.

 Career and recognition

 Jodrell Bank Centre for Astrophysics

 Morison joined the University of Manchester's Jodrell Bank Observatory as a research student in 1965 before becoming a staff member in 1970.
 Initially working on data acquisition systems for the observatory's own instruments including the Lovell and Mk II radio telescopes, he went on to play a key role in the development of MERLIN, an array of radio telescopes with a resolution in the radio spectrum comparable to that of the Hubble Space Telescope in the optical.